 Officially there is no problem for a foreigner to buy a car in Germany.
 In fact, many people just travel to the country to make a purchase and go back to the home country.

 The only problem that can arise with registration.
 In order to register a vehicle one should have a permanent address in Germany.
 Nonetheless, it is still possible to buy a car without a permanent place in the country if you, for example, want to export it right away.

-Additionally, owner must pay a vehicle tax and sign up for a mandatory insurance.
+Additionally, the owner must pay a vehicle tax and sign up for mandatory insurance.

 Things to consider when buying a car in Germany: